-How People Search: Classifying & Understanding User Intent
+How People Search: Understanding User Intent

 Another important thing to remember is that search intent and the results that Google displays can also change – quickly.

 An example of this was the Dyn DDoS attack that happened in October 2016.

 Unlike other DDoS attacks before it, the press coverage surrounding the Dyn attack was mainstream – the White House even released a statement on it.

-Prior to the attack, searching for terms like [ddos] or [dns] produced results from companies like Incapsula, Sucuri, and Cloudflare.
-These results were all technical and not appropriate for the new found audience discovering and investigating these terms.
+Before the attack, searching for terms like [ddos] or [dns] produced results from companies like Incapsula, Sucuri, and Cloudflare.

+These results were all technical and not appropriate for the newfound audience discovering and investigating these terms.

 What was once a query with a commercial or transactional intent quickly became informational.

 Within 12 hours of the attack, the search results changed and became news results and blog articles explaining how a DDoS attack works.

-This is why it’s important to not only optimize for keywords that drive converting traffic but also those that can provide user value and topical relevancy to the domain.
+This is why it’s important to not only optimize for keywords that drive converting traffic but also those that can provide user value and topical relevance to the domain.

 Featured Image Credit: Paulo Bobita